MarioGomezRamos/THOx/README.md

 # THOx
  v1.0
-A CDCC code with core excitations
+A CDCC code with core excitations with few-body models